electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 ## Understanding energy consumption

-Before we give you an example of how much energy can be regenerated we need to explain energy consumption.
+Before we give you an example of how much energy can be regenerated, we need to explain energy consumption.
 Because this affects the result.

 ### Consumption by aerodynamic drag